GPGN-268/GPGN268-CORE/assignments/FP00-guideliness.md

 ####  General Requirements

-- The results of your analysis will be figures. **Beautiful** figures which clearly provide answers to your question / hypothesis.
+- The results of your analysis will be figures. **Beautiful** figures that clearly provide answers to your question/hypothesis.
 Your main notebook should contain at least 4 and no more than 8 figures.
 All figures must have titles, clearly labeled axes, [informative colormaps](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/) / colorbars, multiple panels, and legends, when appropriate.
 - All your code must be well-documented with comments and functions when appropriate.
 I expect you to use expressive variable names and proper formatting.

 #### Specific requirements